 Commoditisation of information technology

-A ‘greenfields’ reconstruction of Landgate’s core legacy systems is planned, which will provide a more flexible, responsive and cost-effective IT platform.
-This approach will ensure Landgate’s future systems environment has optimised architecture using ‘as-a-service’ offerings (Cloud).
+A ‘greenfields’ reconstruction of Landgate’s core systems will provide a more flexible, responsive and cost-effective IT environment, using ‘as-a-service’ offerings as well as cloud technology.
 It also supports our engagement with PEXA and provides an opportunity for the automation and streamlining of business processes.
-In addition, it will provide the platform for future growth opportunities, including the potential consolidation of the national land administration environment.
+In addition, it will provide the platform for future growth opportunities.

 Increasing customer expectations

-Customers and their expectations are changing.
-Customers want to access services anywhere and at any time.
-They are informed and empowered.
-They want personalised product and service offerings and options for self service.
-They expect their communications to be monitored and responded to quickly and thoroughly.
+As customers and citizens become better informed and more active, they expect to be able to access services anywhere and at any time.
+They want personalised products and service offerings, and options for self-service.
+They expect their communications to be monitored and want quick and thorough responses, through their preferred channels.